 If you get access to the analytics of different apps, you will find they all have their distinct activation metrics.
 Spotify may focus on the subscription rate, Facebook pays attention to the sign-up rate, and Amazon may track their purchase rate.

 If your new users do not get activated, they will not find reasons to use your app and will abandon it.
 And if the audience you’ve acquired doesn’t convert into paying customers, you may see your marketing budget as wasted.

-Bottom line: to optimize the spending of your marketing budget and get more profit, a low churn rate and successful user activation numbers are crucial.
+Bottom line: to optimize the spending of your marketing budget and get more profit, a low churn rate and successful customer activation numbers are crucial.

 Place of user activation among AARRR Pirate Metrics

 Virtually any product has to keep an eye on such metrics encompassing acquisition, activation, retention, referral, and revenue.
-These metrics help businesses determine where they should focus their efforts to improve marketing and sales numbers.
+These metrics help businesses determine where they should focus their efforts in their strategy to improve marketing and sales numbers.
 User activation takes a second place in the funnel of AARRR pirate metrics: